Click Here to Open Table II

 A third member of L-44 (ID-35) has also been tested.
 His results were quite surprising.
 He is definitely not related genetically to the two men in Group 02.
 He is close to ID-115 (L-124) and ID-30 (L-142), and they appear to be descendants of Adam although the distance from Adam is large enough to cause concern.
 The genealogical record says that the three men of L-44 share a common ancestor in Thomas Beaty of Cross Creek, PA who died in 1816.

-Inasmuch as ID-35 is a descendant of Adam it is reasonable to regard the men in Group 02 as cultural descendants of Adam except that somewhere along the way a child was given the Beatty name even though he had a Y chromosome from another man.
+Inasmuch as ID-35 is a descendant of Adam it is reasonable to regard the men in Group 02 as cultural descendants of Adam except that somewhere along the way a male (presumably a child) was given the Beatty name even though his Y chromosome came from a non-Beatty father.

 Recently, another surname DNA project has shed some revealing light on the genetic ancestry of ID-4 and ID-18.
 Andrew Lancaster, administrator of the Lancaster DNA Project, has created a compilation and analysis of genetic data for several participants in that project who share a distinctive mutation pattern.
 Over a dozen men have repeat numbers of 25, 10, and 13 for markers 390, 391 and 392, respectively, and numbers 15 and 15 at markers 385a and b.
 Andrew has dubbed this group the MacWhos.
 Surnames in this group include Beatty, Porter, McLane, Furry, Fergie, Fergus, Ferguson, McClay, Wilson, and Livingstone.